A countable-support symmetric iteration separating PP from AC: Iterating the packages over

 \textbf{Limit stage $\lambda$:} $\tilde{\cF}^*_\lambda$ is the normal filter on $\cG_\lambda$ generated by: \begin{enumerate}[label=(\alph*)] \item \emph{Pullbacks:} $(\pi^\beta_\lambda)^{-1}[H]$ for $\beta<\lambda$ and $H\in\tilde{\cF}^*_\beta$; \item \emph{$\Delta^\uparrow$-subgroups:} $\Delta_\lambda^\uparrow(E,D)$ for countable $(E,D)$ \textbf{globally admissible at stage $\lambda$}. \end{enumerate} \end{definition}

-\begin{remark}[Relation to the CSI limit filter] The companion paper~\cite{gilsonCSI} defines the limit-stage filter as the normal closure of head pullbacks.
+\begin{remark}[Relation to the CSI limit filter] The companion paper~\cite{gilsonCSI} defines the limit-stage filter from head pullbacks alone: at uncountable cofinality as the normal filter generated by those pullbacks, and at countable cofinality as the smallest normal \(\omega_1\)-complete filter containing them.
 In this manuscript we work with the strengthened filter $\tilde{\cF}^*_\lambda$ (Definition~\ref{def:modified-limit-filter}) obtained by additionally adjoining the subgroups $\Delta_\lambda^\uparrow(E,D)$ for globally admissible pairs $(E,D)$.

-All black-box iteration facts we import from~\cite{gilsonCSI} are used only in forms that require: (coherence of the projection system, normality, and $\omega_1$-completeness of the stage filters).
-These are verified for $\tilde{\cF}^*_\lambda$ in Lemma~\ref{lem:filter-properties} and its corollaries.
-In particular, the extra $\Delta^\uparrow$-generators are not present in the CSI framework and are introduced here solely to obtain the core admissibility lemma (Lemma~\ref{lem:core-lemma}) used in the $\neg\AC$ argument. \end{remark}
+More precisely, the only bounded-stage facts imported from~\cite{gilsonCSI} and used below are: the successor/limit projection-coherence infrastructure for the forcing/group system, the existence of coherent threads in the limit group, and the bounded-stage \(\DC\)-preservation theorem.
+The first two are independent of the particular choice of stage filter; the third uses only that the stage filter be \(\omega_1\)-complete.
+For the present strengthened filter \(\tilde{\cF}^*_\lambda\), normality and \(\omega_1\)-completeness are established in Lemma~\ref{lem:filter-properties} and its corollaries.
+Hence every bounded-stage appeal to \cite{gilsonCSI} is made under hypotheses verified in the present manuscript. \end{remark}

 \begin{remark}[Admissibility in the filter definition] We restrict the $\Delta^\uparrow$-generator clause in Definition~\ref{def:modified-limit-filter} to \emph{globally admissible} pairs so that later arguments can uniformly recover $\Delta^\uparrow$-subgroups with admissible parameters (notably Lemma~\ref{lem:core-lemma}, used in Lemma~\ref{lem:filter-properties}(iii),(iv)).